ElektraInitiative/libelektra/doc/INSTALL.md

 ## Windows

-Please refer to the section OS independent below.
+Please refer to the section OS Independent below.

-## OS independent
+## OS Independent

 First follow the steps in [COMPILE](COMPILE.md).